jackocnr/intl-tel-input/README.md

 Set the default country by it's country code.
 You can also set it to `"auto"`, which will lookup the user's country based on their IP address - [see example](http://jackocnr.com/lib/intl-tel-input/examples/gen/default-country-ip.html).
 Otherwise it will just be the first country in the list. _Note that if you choose to do the auto lookup, and you also happen to use the [jquery-cookie](https://github.com/carhartl/jquery-cookie) plugin, it will store the loaded country code in a cookie for future use._

 **geoipProvider**
-Type: `String` Default: `"freegeoip"`
+Type: `Function` Default: `null`
-When setting `defaultCountry` to `"auto"`, we use a special service to provide us the location data of the given user.
-Currently we support three different third party apis: "[freegeoip](https://freegeoip.net/)", "[telize](https://telize.com/)" and "[ipinfo](https://ipinfo.io/)".
+When setting `defaultCountry` to `"auto"`, we need use a special service to provide us the location data of the given user.
+Write a custom method to get the country code.

-You can also write a custom method to get the country code.
-For example
+For ipinfo
 ```javascript
 geoipProvider: function(callback) {
     $.get('http://ipinfo.io/json?token={token}').always(function(resp) {